-WEM Rule 2.16A.3 prohibits conduct that:
+The following conduct is prohibited by WEM Rule 2.16A.3:

-- 1. is false, misleading or deceptive, or likely to mislead or deceive - 2. is fraudulent, dishonest or in bad faith - 3. has the purpose or effect of distorting or manipulating prices.
+- 1. conduct that is false, misleading or deceptive, or likely to mislead or deceive - 2. conducts that is fraudulent, dishonest or in bad faith - 3. conduct that has the purpose or effect of distorting or manipulating prices.